davidjrice/sublime-eco/README.md

 * Hit `command+shift+p` and type `"Package Control: Add Repository"` and hit `return`
 * Enter `https://github.com/davidjrice/sublime-eco.git` in the sublime console that appears and hit `return`.

+  > The following instructions will be all that's necessary after sublime-eco is available through package control directly.

+* Hit `command+shift+p` and type `"Package Control: Install Package"` and hit `return`
+* Type "eco", select from the list and hit `return`

 ## Optional